 Iron-deficiency anemia is the most prevalent type of anemia in North America.
 It can cause fatigue, weakness, headaches, and poor concentration.
-Particularly susceptible are women of child-bearing age and pregnant women, children, undernourished laborers, and the very poor.
+Particularly susceptible are women of child-bearing age, pregnant women, and children.
 In children, deficiency can result in irreversible impairment of growth and cognitive development, emotional problems, and impaired immune function.
 Common problems with iron supplementation have included poor bioavailability, extensive inhibition by dietary components (most notably phytates), and gastrointestinal side effects.
 Iron chelated with the amino acid glycine is more highly absorbable and elicits greater clinical efficacy than other forms, while exhibiting minimal digestive discomfort.

 Each non-GMO vegetable capsule contains: Iron (from iron bisglycinate) 30 mg Vitamin B1 (thiamine hydrochloride) 5 mg

 ʟ-Methylfolate (from calcium ʟ-5-methyltetrahydrofolate) 500 mcg

 Riboflavin (riboflavin-5′-phosphate sodium) 5 mg

 Vitamin B3 (inositol hexanicotinate, flush-free) 5 mg

 Each capsule provides 30 mg of elemental iron.

 Gluten, soy, wheat, dairy, eggs, yeast, sugar, starch, citrus, preservatives, artificial flavour or colour.